Spherically symmetric black hole spacetimes on hyperboloidal slices: Evolution results

 where here $\alpha_0$ denotes either its CMC value as in \eref{varshypcompc} or its \statio value.
 The chosen values of the parameters are $A=0.05$, $\sigma=0.1$ and $r_c=0.25$.
 This initial data is run with 304, 456 and 684 spatial points (and corresponding timestep $dt = 10^{-3}, 6.667\cdot 10^{-4}, 4.444\cdot 10^{-4}$), so increasing the resolution by $1.5$ between runs.

 The initial gauge perturbation extends to all evolution variables and gets propagated away, part into the BH and part out through \scrip, leaving behind what under visual inspection looks like the \statio solution.
 Even if the \statio initial data do not appropriately converge, evolution of the gauge perturbation will after a certain amount of time.
 Looking at convergence of the constraints can give an estimate of when that happens, as well as the general reliability of the simulation.
 Figure \ref{Hgauge} shows convergence of the Hamiltonian constraint at an early time $t=0.1$ and a later one $t=4$, for both CMC and \statio initial data.
 Except at the boundaries, convergence for the CMC case is good, as the blue curves coincide very well in the interior of the domain for both figures.
 That is not the case for the \statio case: initially the lack of convergence of the initial data is seen clearly in the non-coincidence between the black curves in \fref{Hgauge1}.
 Later, at $t=4$ as shown in \fref{Hgauge2}, most of the discrepancies have disappeared and convergence looks better -- except again at the extrema of the radial coordinate, where the Hamiltonian constraint looks very noisy.
-This is not necessarily an indicator of a problem, as the equations are formally divergent at the trumpet and at \scrip.
+This is not necessarily an indicator of a problem, as the {constraints} are formally divergent at the trumpet and at \scrip\footnote{{Constraint equations, zero for the continuum solution, do not have a scale.
+Self-convergence of the evolution fields is what needs to be satisfactory there.
+As described above, this is not the case, but this will be studied elsewhere.}}.